 MPF funds are only allowed to invest over 10% of portfolios in a single issuer if they are an exempt authority.
 The designation applies to any government with a top rating from an approved agency, as well as to a specific list of issuers that includes the Hong Kong and Chinese governments.

-After Fitch downgraded the US in 2023, Moody’s and R&I were the last remaining AAA or equivalent ratings recognised by Hong Kong officials.
+US long-dated debt initially sold off on Monday in response to the Moody’s downgrade, but the moves eased throughout the day.
+After Fitch downgraded the US in 2023, Moody’s and R&I were the last remaining AAA or equivalent ratings recognized by Hong Kong officials.

-Introduced in 2000 to prepare for a rapidly ageing population, the MPF mandates participation for most employees in the city.
+Introduced in 2000 to prepare for a rapidly aging population, the MPF mandates participation for most employees in the city.
 It has about 4.7 million contributing members, with various financial institutions managing funds under the retirement saving system.